 Other aspects of modern information systems (e.g., security, privacy, user interfaces, energy use minimization).

 Submissions recently accepted at top international conferences or journals are automatically accepted.
 Examples include SIGMOD, VLDB, PODS, ICDE, EDBT, and SIGIR.
 Each submission should include the DOI link of the original paper.

 The Working Ideas track accepts original work, ongoing work, and position/vision statements.
 Authors should submit a 1 page PDF in ACM SIGMOD format.
 Submissions will be reviewed by the PC and chosen for presentation or poster.

 This track accepts demonstrations of innovative data-intensive applications, systems, algorithms, etc. Authors should submit a 1 page PDF in ACM SIGMOD format.
 Submissions will be reviewed by the PC.
 If submitting an already published demonstration at a top conference, only the DOI is needed (and it will be an automatic accept).

 The conference format will be optimized for interactivity.
 We will have few long talks and many shorter talks (10 minutes) and posters.

-With generous support from Oracle and IBM we have the opportunity to support a number of students this year at HDMS with a free registration (worth 100 Euros for each student).
-Students chosen for the award will also have the opportunity to meet in person with Oracle and IBM representatives, apply for positions, and go through interview screenings right at the conference site if they wish to do so.
+With generous support from IBM, Kotsovolos and Oracle we have the opportunity to support a number of students this year at HDMS with a free registration (worth 100 Euros for each student).
+Students chosen for the award will also have the opportunity to meet in person with IBM, Kotsovolos and Oracle representatives, apply for positions, and go through interview screenings right at the conference site if they wish to do so.

 The application for each student is through the following form (link) and should take a few minutes only.